 List of Top 19 flowering succulents for any home and garden.

 1. Orchid Cactus

-It grows up to two feet long and two inches wide that makes it suitable to place in any mid-size pots.
+It grows up to two feet long and two inches wide that making it suitable to place in any mid-size pot.
 The pink flower blooms at the end of the stem and can grow four to eight inches.
 Some other varieties bloom different colors such as pink, white, yellow, red, or multicolored.

 The caring is easy as you don’t need to prune it unless it grows too big.
 The best time to prune Orchid Cactus is right after it stops flowering.

 2. Crassula Ovata (Jade Plant)